Route 637 (Jericho Road), Rappahannock County

 What Is Proposed?

 VDOT proposes to construct a new two-lane bridge of pre-stressed concrete slabs with an asphalt overlay riding surface.
-The proposed bridge will be 28 feet long, 24 feet wide and will be in the same approximate location as the existing bridge and approaches.
-The bridge superstructure will be supported by new, full depth concrete abutments founded on rock.
+The proposed bridge will be 28 feet long, 24 feet wide and in the same approximate location as the existing bridge and approaches.
+The bridge superstructure will be supported by new, full-depth concrete abutments founded on rock.
 Proposed bridge railings will have two steel rails with posts attached to a concrete pedestal that will have architectural treatment for aesthetics.

 The proposed bridge will be constructed in phases in order to maintain a single travel lane on the bridge throughout construction.
 In early January 2016, a temporary bridge will go into service to carry traffic while the bridge is finished.
 Read details in the news release.

 Approximately 250 vehicles use Route 637 daily, according to a 2011 traffic count.